-Melinda Joffe Melinda is in her third year with SiE.
+Melinda Joffe.
 A credentialed elementary school teacher, Melinda worked for five years as a second grade classroom teacher at a private school in Los Gatos and as a first grade teacher in the Ravenswood School District in East Palo Alto.
 Now she is an active volunteer in the public charter school that her three children attend.
 Melinda has seen firsthand the differences between various schools in Santa Clara County, especially in the area of science education.
 She is proud to work with the students who are served by SIE.

 Melinda holds a BS in Human Development from UC Davis and a Multiple Subject Teaching Credential from Dominican University.

 Teela Pulliam earned her PhD in Particle Physics at UC Santa Cruz.
 She has conducted research and developed software at SLAC National Accelerator Laboratory.

 Teela has always been interested in science outreach and working with children.
 She volunteered at a summer outreach program funded by Fermilab (Quarknet) that connects high-school students, science teachers and physicists to work together on research projects.
 In that capacity she supervised and trained students.

 Teela has a son in elementary school and she is very excited to be involved with a program that provides excellent science education for young students.